Siebel CRM Licensing

 • Audit process agreements: While Oracle probably won’t change their audit clause, you can sometimes get them to agree to provide assistance or a grace period to resolve issues before formalizing an audit finding.

-• If you foresee a reduction in Siebel usage (maybe due to a future migration), try to negotiate shorter-term or more flexible arrangements rather than being stuck with shelfware.
+• If you foresee a reduction in Siebel usage (perhaps due to a future migration), consider negotiating shorter-term or more flexible arrangements rather than being stuck with shelfware.
 Conversely, if usage is growing, negotiate prices for future licenses now (caps on increases).

 4. Regular Training and Audit